Samuel-Kelly-hub/Dell-Assistant/README.md

 An automated technical support system for Dell products.
 Scrapes Dell's support documentation, embeds it into a vector database, and uses a multi-agent chatbot to answer user questions via retrieval-augmented generation (RAG).

+I use several ways of selecting relevant parts of PDF documents for an LLM to analyse:
+RAG
+For long documents, reading the contents, identifying the relevant section(s) and then the selected section only.
+For short documents, reading the entire thing

+The chatbot utilises human-in-the-loop, logs its runs, and generates tickets for unsolved problems.
 ## Project Structure

 ```